 The Space Invaders!
 They’re here!
 You’re next!

-Taito Corporation (pronounced Tie-toe) is a struggling Japanese manufacturer of jukeboxes and Pachinko games (players drop balls down into a colourful playfield and try to direct them into holes for points).
-They also dabble in the videogame market, with entries in the early 70’s PONG goldrush like Elepong, as well as Western Gun, the source game for Midway’s groundbreaking Gun Fight.
-In 1978, Taito engineer Tomohiro Nishikado, inspired by Atari’s Breakout, the watershed SF movie Star Wars and the 50’s classic SF movie War of the Worlds, designs and programs a video game.
-Utilizing the microprocessor design created by Taito’s U.S. partners Midway for Gun Fight, Nishikado wants to portray animated human characters involved in a war-time setting, but the idea of shooting people on such a large scale is nixed by upper management.
-He changes things to a cosmic venue and so Space Invaders is born.
+Taito Corporation (pronounced Tie-toe) is a Japanese manufacturer of jukeboxes, electromechanical arcade games and Pachinko games (players drop balls down into a colourful playfield and try to direct them into holes for points).
+They also dabble in the videogame market, with entries in the early 70’s PONG goldrush like Elepong, created by Taito engineer Tomohiro Nishikado.
+He also makes Western Gun, the source game for Midway’s groundbreaking Gun Fight.
+In 1978, inspired by Atari’s Breakout, Nishikado designs and programs another video game.
+Utilizing the microprocessor design created by Taito’s U.S. partners Midway for Gun Fight, Nishikado wants to portray animated human characters involved in a war-time setting, but the idea of making a video game featuring the shooting of human characters on such a large scale is nixed by upper management.
+Taking further cues from the watershed SF movie Star Wars and the 50’s classic SF movie War of the Worlds, Nishikado changes things to a cosmic venue with aliens as targets, and so Space Invaders is born, although the creator refers to it as Space Monsters during development.

 In the game, players are charged with protecting the planet from relentless hoards of aliens marching single-file down the screen, with just a single-shot moving gun and four shot-blocking bunkers as protection.
 The more aliens you shoot, the faster they move, accompanied by an ominous, thudding marching sound that ratchets up speed as you progress.
 Once you clear a screen, another block of 55 aliens appear, this time starting one row closer to the bottom and the player’s ship.
 Once three of your rolling gun platforms are destroyed, or even one of the invaders reaches the bottom of the screen, it’s game over.
 The game’s display is black and white, with screen overlays giving the appearance of colour.
 Adding to the festivities is an entertaining attract mode, featuring the little critters fixing on screen typos like running out to replace an inverted “Y” in “PLAY SPACE INVADERS” or shooting away the extra “C” in the game’s request to “INSERT CCOIN”.
 The competitive spirit is promoted heartily in Space Invaders, as it is the first game to display a high score, although it doesn’t allow the victorious player to save their initials with it.